ruchikakhandelwal/travel/_posts/2019-10-17-shivanasamudram.markdown

   <div class="carousel-cell"><img src="images/posts/shivanasamudra/it_2.jpeg" width="120px" height="90px" /></div>
 </div>

-<h2 class="mb-3">Gaganachukki falls</h2>
+<h2 class="mt-4 mb-2">Gaganachukki falls</h2>
-<p>After having a drive of around 4 hrs we reached gaganchuki around 12 pm.
+<p>After having a drive of around 4 hrs we reached Gaganchuki around 12 pm.
 View of the waterfall was very scenic.
-We stayed there for 1 hr enjoying that mesmerising water site and took pictures.
-You can only view the waterfall from a distance but you cannot go down and bathing is prohibited. </p>
+We stayed there for 1 hr enjoying that mesmerizing water site and took pictures.
+You can only view the waterfall from a distance but you cannot go down and bathing is prohibited.</p>
 <div class="carousel carousel-main carousel-shiv-3" data-flickity='{"pageDots": false }'>
   <div class="carousel-cell"><img src="images/posts/shivanasamudra/gc_1.jpeg" class="img-fluid" /></div>
   <div class="carousel-cell"><img src="images/posts/shivanasamudra/gc_2.jpeg" class="img-fluid" /></div>